0mjs/blog/the-radix-tree-approach.md

 ---
 {
-    "title": "Building a Fast Router in Go: The Radix Tree Approach", "date": "2025-04-02T02:58:57Z"
+    "title": "Learning from the Best: Implementing a Radix Tree Router in Zinc", "date": "2025-04-02T02:58:57Z"
 }
 ---

-Ever wondered why some web frameworks are lightning fast while others feel like they're running through molasses?
-Let me tell you about one of the coolest parts of building Zinc - our router's radix tree implementation.
+When we started building Zinc, our Go web framework, one of the key decisions was choosing the right approach for routing.
+After studying how established frameworks handle this challenge, we were drawn to the elegance of the radix tree - a data structure with roots dating back to the 1960s that continues to power some of the fastest routers today.

-## The Problem
+## The Challenge of Routing

-When you're building a web framework, routing is everything.
-You need to match URLs to handlers quickly.
-While Go 1.22's `net/http` package brought some nice improvements to pattern matching, it still doesn't handle complex routing patterns with the flexibility and performance we need.
-It's like trying to find a needle in a haystack - but the haystack is your URL patterns and the needle is the right handler.
+Routing might seem straightforward, but as web applications grow in complexity, the way you match URLs to handlers can significantly impact performance.
+While Go 1.22's `net/http` package offers solid pattern matching, we wanted something that could efficiently handle complex routing patterns for our specific needs.

+## Standing on the Shoulders of Giants

+We didn't invent this approach - far from it.
+Our implementation draws inspiration from several excellent Go frameworks that pioneered the use of radix trees for routing:

+- [**HttpRouter**](https://github.com/julienschmidt/httprouter): Julienschmidt's HttpRouter was one of the first to demonstrate the power of radix trees for Go HTTP routing
+- [**Gin**](https://github.com/gin-gonic/gin): Built on HttpRouter's foundation with additional features
+- [**Echo**](https://github.com/labstack/echo): Uses a similar approach with its own optimizations
+- [**FastHTTP**](https://github.com/valyala/fasthttp): While not directly a router, its routing components use similar principles

-## Enter the Radix Tree
+## What is a Radix Tree?

-A radix tree (or compressed trie) is perfect for this.
-Think of it like a family tree, but for URL patterns.
-Each node represents a part of a URL, and we compress common prefixes to save space.
-It's like having a smart address book where "Matt" and "Matthew" share the same "Mat" prefix.
+The radix tree (or compressed prefix tree) was developed in the late 1960s by Donald R. Morrison.
+Unlike a regular trie where each node represents a single character, a radix tree compresses chains of nodes that have only one child, saving memory and improving traversal speed.

-Here's a quick example of how our routes look in the tree:
+Here's a simplified visualization of how routes might look in a radix tree:

 ```
 /           -> HomeHandler